- What is the MIT Travel Registry?

 All MIT students, faculty, staff, and affiliates have access to the Travel Registry.
 Registration is encouraged for all MIT business travel, particularly to destinations with MIT International Travel Risk Policy warnings.
 Students participating in certain organized programs are required to register their MIT sponsored or financed off-campus travel.

 Registration allows travel registry administrators to identify the potentially affected travelers during emergencies and to contact these travelers to verify their well-being.
-The Registry will also be used to send travel notices and advisories to registered travelers.
+The Registry will also be used to send travel advisories and risk notices.

-To enter trip information for someone else as a proxy, please contact a travel registry administrator: firstname.lastname@example.org
+To enter trip information for someone else as a proxy, please contact a travel registry administrator

 You must have a Kerberos ID to log into the Travel Registry.
 If you do not have a Kerberos ID, any MIT faculty or staff member can sponsor a temporary guest account valid for the duration of the trip via this form (MIT certificates required).

 You may want to bookmark the Travel Registry site for future use.

-While MIT business travel is the primary focus of the registry, as an additional benefit, faculty and staff leisure travel, as well as student personal deviation travel (up to 14 days either before, during, or upon completion of travel related to academic pursuits), may be recorded in the Travel Registry.
+While MIT business travel is the primary focus of the registry, as an additional benefit, faculty and staff leisure travel, as well as student personal deviation travel (up to 14 days either before, or upon completion of travel related to academic pursuits), may be recorded in the Travel Registry.
 If you choose to register leisure travel, MIT will include you in a well-being check if you are in an impacted area.